modernatx/rna_theophylline_free_energy_calculations/fe_calcs_with_0_or_2_mg/README.md

 .	.	.
-├── 8-rna_RMSD_colvar_contr            : RNA only system for calculating contributions of RNA backbone restraints ├── common_files                       : common files and script templates are kept here ├── analysis                           : analysis of free energy calculations │   ├── BFE_pandas                     : analysis of binding free energy predictions vs experiment │   │   ├── analysis.ipynb             : calculate final estimates and plot predicted vs experimental free energies
+├── 8-rna_RMSD_colvar_contr            : RNA only system for calculating contributions of RNA backbone restraints ├── common_files                       : common files and script templates are kept here ├── automation_scripts                 : scripts for setting up a group of calculations all at once ├── analysis                           : analysis of free energy calculations │   ├── BFE_pandas                     : analysis of binding free energy predictions vs experiment │   │   ├── analysis.ipynb             : calculate final estimates and plot predicted vs experimental free energies